Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Results and Comprehensives Analysis

+\textit{\textbf{Data usage.}} We evaluate reduction in data usage by analyzing advertisers bidding behavior.
+Table \ref{table:cookiebot-table1} presents advertisers bidding on personas when users opt-out and opt-in through Cookiebot under GDPR and CCPA.
+We note that all personas, with the exception of the Shopping where the bid value is same as the control under CCPA, receive higher bids as compared to the control when users opt-out under both GDPR and CCPA.

+Next, we analyze if there is statistically significant difference between advertisers bidding patterns when users opt-out or opt-in under GDPR and CCPA.
+It can be seen in Table \ref{table:cookiebot-table1} that advertisers bidding behavior does not significantly changes regardless of whether users opt-out or opt-in under both GDPR and CCPA.

+\textit{\textbf{Server-side data sharing.}} We evaluate reduction in server-side data sharing by analyzing bidding from advertisers to which we do not leak data.
+Table \ref{table:cookiebot-table2} presents bids from advertisers to which we did not explicitly leak data.
+It can be seen that all personas, with the exception of Shopping for CCPA, receive higher bids on average than the control persona.
+Even in the case of Shopping persona, the bid value is only 0.01 less than the control.

+\textit{\textbf{Client-side data sharing.}} We evaluate reduction in client-side data sharing by measuring advertiser cookie syncing in network traffic.
+Table \ref{table:cookiebot-table2} presents advertiser cookie syncing behavior.
+Under GDPR, we note that there is substantial difference between advertisers cookie syncing behavior for opt-out and opt-in.
+Specifically, we only experience cookie syncing events in one persona (i.e., News) when we opt-out but we experience substantial more cookie syncing when we opt-in.
+Under CCPA, however, advertisers engage in cookie syncing events on 12 personas when we opt-out and all 16 personas when we opt-in.
+The total number of cookie syncing events on average in both opt-out and opt-in remains the same.

-We further analyze the individual advertisers that participate in bidding when we opt-out through GDPR and CCPA.
-Table \ref{tbl:prevalent-advertisers} presents the top 5 most prevalent advertisers.
-It can be seen from the table that the top advertisers do not shy away from bidding across most personas, when we opt-out.
+We further investigate cookie syncing frequency of individual advertisers.
+Table \ref{tbl:Advertisers_cookie_syncing} presents the top 5 most prevalent advertisers that participate in cookie syncing, when we opt-out under both GDPR and CCPA.
+It can be seen from the table that advertisers participate in as many as 3 and 128 cookie syncing events when we opt-out under GDPR and CCPA with Cookiebot, respectively.

+\textbf{\textit{Takeaway.}} The effectiveness of opt-out under CCPA appears limited, with average bids comparable between opt-out and opt-in across all 16 personas settings.
+Additionally, the syncing events in opt-out are not significantly fewer than in opt-in for most personas settings.
+Conversely, under GDPR, bid differences between opt-out and opt-in suggest opt-out might not be effective.
+Nonetheless, the number of syncing events is consistently lower in opt-out than in opt-in, indicating its effectiveness.
+This means both GDPR and CCPA compliance may not be ensured on the same websites.